Create your first Midnight contract

 - compiler/: Compiler-generated JSON output that other tools can use to understand the contract structure.

-Deploy Contract to Preprod
+Deploy Contract to Local Devnet

 Now that your contract is compiled, it needs to be deployed to the blockchain so that you can interact with it.